First Nations success

 Yindyamarra – create a world worth living in

 We recognise the importance of First Nations people working in health professions and the important role they play in encouraging Aboriginal and Torres Strait Islander people to access health services.

-We have a dedicated First Nations Health Success team who are able to help you build a secure support network to assist you along your studies to become a deadly future health leader.
+Charles Sturt University has a First Nations Success team that can help you build a secure support network.
+This network will help you with your studies to become a deadly future health leader.

-We offer a suite of services and support to Aboriginal and Torres Strait Islander students on their academic journey to becoming successful health professionals.
+Many services and supports are available for First Nations students on their academic journey to becoming successful health professionals.
 Together, we can help ‘close the gap’ and achieve better health outcomes for First Nations communities.

 Nursing is a very rewarding career and there are plenty of opportunities.
-Three Rivers UDRH sponsored me to attend a career development conference which was an amazing opportunity to meet up with other Indigenous nurses and be inspired by the mark they are making on the health industry.
+Three Rivers sponsored me to attend a career development conference which was an amazing opportunity to meet up with other Indigenous nurses and be inspired by the mark they are making on the health industry.

 Current First Nations students

 There are many support services available for First Nations students while studying at Charles Sturt Uni.

 Future First Nations students

 Support is available for First Nations students beginning their journey towards becoming a health professional.

 Pathways into Health handbook